RaddKat/AD-Queries/README.md

 # ADquery

-A repository for scripts to query Active Directory.
+A repository for scripts designed to query Active Directory.

 - 'aduser.sh' - A bash script for querying an AD user from *nix-based systems.